William Ernest, Grand Duke of Saxe-Weimar-Eisenach: Abdication

 On 9 November 1918, Grand Duke Wilhelm Ernst - along with the rest of the German monarchs following the defeat of Germany in World War I - was forced to abdicate.
 His throne and all his lands were relinquished and he fled with his family to the family estate in Silesia, where he died five years later.

 Despite all his work for Weimar during his government, Wilhelm Ernst was a hated ruler.
 This was for his private life, where he was known to be a sadist; the day of his abdication, he was called the "most unpopular prince in all Germany".

 He died in Heinrichau in Silesia.

 Family and children

-In Bückeburg on 30 April 1903 Wilhelm Ernst married first to Princess Caroline Reuss of Greiz, a daughter of Prince Heinrich XXII Reuss of Greiz.
+In Bückeburg on 30 April 1903, Wilhelm Ernst married first to Princess Caroline Reuss of Greiz, daughter of Prince Heinrich XXII Reuss of Greiz.
 This marriage was childless and ended in 1905 with the death of Caroline under mysterious circumstances.
 The official cause of death was pneumonia following influenza; other sources have suggested suicide.

 In Meiningen on 21 January 1910, Wilhelm Ernst married second to Princess Feodora of Saxe-Meiningen, daughter of Prince Friedrich Johann of Saxe-Meinigen.